• Skip to primary navigation

 • Subscribe

-overhead view of finished gravy in glass jar
+Overhead view of finished white gravy in a jar on marble surface.

-close up side view of chicken fingers topper with gravy in white bowl
+Close up side view of chicken tenders topped with gravy in white bowl.

 This southern gravy can be paired with so many other recipes including some Homemade Biscuits or Cheddar Biscuits.
 It can also be used as a dip for Chicken Alfredo Biscuit Pizza.

-close up side view of gravy in a glass jar
+Close up side view of glass jar with white gravy in it.

 A staple classic southern or soul food recipe is gravy!